cname87/project-perform-k8es/docs/development-guide.md

 - Clone the repo from <https://github.com/cname87/project-perform-k8es.git>.

 - Download the secrets files that are not stored on Github.
-The secrets files from the last
+They are stored on GCP Cloud Storage.
+The secrets files from the last tagged release and last Git commit are stored in 'project-perform-release-xxx' where xxx is the SHA of the Git commit.
+The buckets are labelled.
+A bucket called 'project-perform-gcp-environment-files' stores the secrets from the current working VScode project.

   - Manually download the GCP Storage key, from './certs/gcpStorage/'Copy of gcpStorageKey.json' on GCP Storage to ./certs/gcpStorage/gcpStoragekey.json' in the local project.
 This is needed for the application to access the Cloud Storage account: Access GCP Cloud Storage from the browser and manually download 'Copy of gcpStorageKey.json' from the certs/gcpStorage directory on GCP Storage to the local 'certs/gcpStorage' directory.

-  - Download the secrets files from GCP Cloud Storage: Run the loadSecretsFiles scripts from both the frontend and backend package.json files - type 'npm run loadSecretsFiles' in /frontend and /backend.
+  - Download the secrets files from GCP Cloud Storage.
+Choose the right bucket from the label and download manually using gsutil.
+If you are using the current working versions you can run the loadSecretsFiles scripts from both the frontend and backend package.json files - type 'npm run loadSecretsFiles' in /frontend and /backend.

 Note: The backend utility downloads the secrets in the project root and these are stored in the backend directory on GCP Storage in '../'.
 The gcpStorageKey.json file is also stored in ./certs/gcpStorage/'Copy of gcpStorageKey.json'.
 If you ever change the service account access key then you just store the new key in this location as well as in the project ./certs/gcpStorage directory.